raiedkhan/raiedkhan/README.md

-### Hi there 👋
+## Hi there 👋

-I'm a software engineer who is passionate about open-source, creating technology to help people, and building community.
+I'm a software engineer who is passionate about building technology to help people.
 Some technologies I enjoy working with include AngularJS, NodeJS and Python.

 - 🔭 I’m currently working as an Associate Software Engineer at <a href="https://www.accenture.com/in-en" target="_blank">Accenture</a>
 - 🌱 I’m currently learning MEAN Stack